Advertiser disclosure

 Robo-advisors work by asking a few simple questions to determine your investing goals and degree of risk tolerance followed by investing your money in a highly-diversified, low-cost portfolio of index funds, mutual funds, and/or bond funds.
 Robo-advisors then use algorithms to continually rebalance your portfolio and optimize it for taxes, especially on higher balance accounts.

-There’s no easier way to get started in long-term investing.
-Most robo-advisors require very little cash to get started and charge modest fees based upon the size of your account.
-All offer automated investing plans to help you grow your balance.
+There’s probably no easier way to get started in long-term investing for a beginner.
+Most of the best robo-advisors require very little cash to get started and charge modest fees based upon the size of your account.
+All offer automated investing plans to aid in growing your balance.
+One of our favorites is Wealthfront, which minimizes trading (great for beginners) and maximizes long-term gains (great for all investors).

 5. Start investing in the stock market with little money

-Investing in the stock market can take many forms.
-It doesn’t necessarily mean researching and buying individual stocks with an app.
-Investing in the stock market can also mean buying index funds or mutual funds.
+Investing in the ‘stock market’ doesn’t just mean researching and buying your favorite individual stocks.
+It can also mean buying index funds or mutual funds.

 Index funds and mutual funds are “baskets” of stocks where your small investment can buy a piece of the whole.
 Index funds follow an index – such as the S&P 500 – and include the same companies in the same proportions as the index it’s following.
 They are passively managed, sometimes even managed by a computer, that simply follows the index.
 Therefore the management fees are typically quite low.